barboraberkova/english-for-designers/README.md

 I believe that design is the solution for our world to function—it's everything around us, shaping us and making our world a better place.
 I hold the view that small details truly matter, even the ones no one can see, because they define the quality of everything we create.

-I'm a student, currently finishing my last year at VŠKK, a head of design and KeySpace, a creative person
+Currently, I am finishing my final year at VŠKK while leading the design team at KeySpace.
 **[Read my story...](my-story)**

 If you'd like to connect or discuss a project, you can reach me at b.berkova@keyspace.cz